haimeili/HummingBird/docs/design_docs_updated.md

 3. The system can only utilize the in-memory space, limiting the overall system capacity

+4. Related to 3, the system requires to retire old data and limiting the servers serving write operation within a certain group of servers.

 ### Solutions ###

 1. New Distributed Paradigm